 - ½ teaspoon of black pepper.

-- Three tablespoons of melted butter.
+- One tablespoon of melted butter.

 - ½ teaspoon of any kind of spice that you like.
 Usually, people pick garlic powder, chili powder, and onion powder for the spicy wings.